Model-Free Learning and Optimal Policy Design in Multi-Agent MDPs Under Probabilistic Agent Dropout: Problem Statement

-\begin{assumption} The pre-dropout system is an ergodic Markov chain under any fixed policy. \end{assumption} \begin{assumption} The state-action-state transition probabilities of system $(\mm|W)$ are equal to the marginalization of agents $\{n|w_n = 0\}$ from the transition probabilities of $\mm$ under $\pi$.
+\begin{assumption} The pre-dropout system is an ergodic Markov chain under any fixed policy. \end{assumption} \begin{assumption} \bluethree{The state-action-state probabilities of system $(\mm|W)$ marginalize the inactive agents $\{n|w_n = 0\}$ from the transition probabilities of the nominal model $\mm$:}